[Mr Philip Hollobone in the Chair]

 Fourthly, there are issues relating to accountability.
 Unless decision makers are held accountable for the progress of the most marginalised in education, the learning crisis will persist.
 Accountability for the most marginalised children in education is difficult, given that there are few countries that collect sufficient data to identify and track the children who are falling furthest behind.
 Too many children remain invisible in datasets, including children in conflict and crisis-affected contexts, and children with disabilities.
-Decision makers must commit to collecting more data and using it to map how inequalities intersect and overlaps, and to plan interventions and investment accordingly.
+Decision makers must commit to collecting more data and using it to map how inequalities intersect and overlap, and to plan interventions and investment accordingly.

 Having comprehensively set the scene, I want to turn to the action we should take.
 I commend the schools in the east end in my constituency and those right across the UK that will be joining Send My Friend to School in its “Unlock Education for Everyone” campaign by creating paper keys depicting the inequality in education around the world.
 They will present those keys to Members of Parliament and will call on the UK Government to unlock education for everyone.